Wilhelm Kroll

-Education and Career
+Education and career

 Kroll was born in the town of Frankenstein in the Prussian Province of Silesia and brought up in Breslau, the capital city.
 From 1887 to 1891 he studied Classics, Archeology, History and Sanskrit at the universities of Breslau and Berlin.
-After obtaining his Ph.
-D. in 1891, Kroll went to Italy for the first of many times to study Greek manuscripts in Florence and Venice and continued his studies at the University of Bonn in the summer term of 1892.
+After obtaining his Ph.D. in 1891, Kroll went to Italy for the first of many times to study Greek manuscripts in Florence and Venice and continued his studies at the University of Bonn in the summer term of 1892.

-Before the end of the term he was awarded a four-year scholarship by the Prussian Academy of Sciences that gave him the means to further his academic career.
+Before the end of the term, he was awarded a four-year scholarship by the Prussian Academy of Sciences that gave him the means to further his academic career.
 Kroll returned to Italy where he continued and expanded his research from September 1893 until April 1894.
-Having obtained his habilitation at Breslau university in 1894, he continued to teach and publish as Privatdozent.
+Having obtained his habilitation at Breslau University in 1894, he continued to teach and publish as Privatdozent.
 After five years he was appointed full professor of Classics at the University of Greifswald where he started teaching in April 1899.
 A year later he married Katharina Wegener, the daughter of a schoolmaster.

 In March 1906, Kroll moved to the University of Münster, a newly adorned university with a significant number of students.
 In Münster, Kroll strove to enhance the quality of studying for his students.
-His efforts to cooperate with his colleagues led to the foundation of the Institut für Altertumskunde (institute for antiquity studies) which included the departments of classics, ancient history and linguistics (archaeology followed in 1914).
-Nevertheless, Kroll persistently tried to secure a better position for himself and in 1913 succeeded to obtain a full professorship at his alma mater in Breslau.
+His efforts to cooperate with his colleagues led to the foundation of the Institut für Altertumskunde (Institute for Antiquity Studies) which included the departments of classics, ancient history and linguistics (the archaeology department followed suit in 1914).
+Building upon his success Kroll tried to secure a better position for himself and in 1913 finally obtained a chair at his alma mater in Breslau.